lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Introduction

-With longitudinal data, dependence between observations recorded on the same statistical unit needs to be taken into account to avoid bias and inefficiency in parameter estimates.
-Different modeling alternatives are available in the literature for handling such a dependence \citep[for a general presentation, see e.g.,][]{Diggle2002, Fitzmaurice2004}.
-A possibility consists in including in the quantile regression model unit-specific random coefficients that are meant to describe dependence between repeated observations coming from the same unit, giving rise to a conditional model specification \citep[see][for a review of available alternatives]{MarinoFarcomeni2015}.
+With longitudinal data, dependence between observations recorded from the same statistical unit needs to be taken into account to avoid bias and inefficiency in parameter estimates.
+Different modeling alternatives are available in the literature for handling such a dependence.
+For a general presentation, see e.g., \cite{Diggle2002} and \cite{Fitzmaurice2012}, while for a focus on quantile regression see \cite{MarinoFarcomeni2015}.
+Here, we consider quantile regression models that include unit-specific random coefficients to describe such a dependence; this gives rise to a conditional model specification which allows one to draw unit-level inferential conclusions on the effect of covariates on the longitudinal outcome of interest.
 In this framework, a standard way of proceeding is based on specifying a parametric distribution for the random coefficients, as suggested, e.g., by \cite{GeraciBottai2007, GeraciBottai2014}.
 An alternative consists in leaving the distribution unspecified and estimating it from the observed data, by using a finite mixture specification.
-This can result from considering discrete, unit-specific, random coefficients having unspecific distribution that remains constant or evolves over time according to a hidden Markov chain, as proposed by \cite{AlfoRanalliSalvati2016} and \cite{Farcomeni2010}, respectively.
+This can arise from discrete, unit-specific, random coefficients with unspecified distribution that remains constant or evolves over time according to a hidden Markov chain, as proposed by \cite{AlfoRanalliSalvati2016} and \cite{Farcomeni2010}, respectively.
 A more flexible specification based on combining both time-constant (TC) and time-varying (TV), unit-specific, discrete, random coefficients may also be adopted, as proposed by \cite{Marino2018}.
-When compared to fully parametric alternatives, this semi-parametric approach offers a number of specific advantages as it helps (\textit{i}) avoid unverifiable assumptions on the random coefficient distribution; (\textit{ii}) account for extreme and/or asymmetric departures from the homogeneous model; (\textit{iii}) avoid integral approximations, considerably reducing the computational effort in parameter estimation.
+When compared to fully parametric alternatives, this semi-parametric approach offers a number of specific advantages, as it helps (\textit{i}) avoid unverifiable assumptions on the random coefficient distribution; (\textit{ii}) account for extreme and/or asymmetric departures from the homogeneous model; (\textit{iii}) avoid integral approximations and, thus, considerably reducing the computational effort for parameter estimation.